uptechteam/ios-cookbook/6-estimates.md

 can be broken into the following parts:
 1. Login using credentials
 2. Facebook login
-3. Additional Facebook integration (optional depending on existnace of other facebook related features)
+3. Additional Facebook integration (optional depending on existence of other facebook related features)

 Note: "Forgot password" feature will most likely have a separate screen for it.